bentomhall/nih-system/homebrewery/world/player-options.md

 You can use your action to touch a willing humanoid and perceive through its senses until the end of your next turn.
 As long as the creature is on the same plane of existence as you, you can use your action on subsequent turns to maintain this connection, extending the duration until the end of your next turn.
 While perceiving through the other creature's senses, you benefit from any special senses possessed by that creature, and you are blinded and deafened to your own surroundings.

 #### Lifedrinker
-Prerequisite: 12th level, Pact of the Blade feature
+Prerequisite: 12th level, Boon-blade feature

-When you hit a creature with your pact weapon, the creature takes extra necrotic damage equal to your Charisma modifier (minimum 0).
+When you hit a creature with your boon-blade, the creature takes extra necrotic damage equal to your Charisma modifier (minimum 0).

 #### Mask of Many Faces
 You can cast *disguise self* at will without expending spell points.